oerc0122/MDANSE/Doc/pages/weights.rst

 ^^^^^^^^^^^^^^^^^^

-In MDANSE, most properties are split by atom-type and the total results is a sum of these partial properties.
+In MDANSE, most properties are split by atom-type and the total result is a sum of these partial properties.
 For example, the partial coherent and incoherent intermediate scattering functions scaled with weight factors are